-A total of \$956,195 was expended and/or encumbered to pay for the portion of the Commission on Judicial Performance (CJP) defense master insurance policy that covers claims by superior court judges and subordinate judicial officers.
+A total of \$961,408 was expensed to pay for the portion of the Commission on Judicial Performance (CJP) defense master insurance policy that covers claims by superior court judges and subordinate judicial officers.
 The CJP Defense Insurance program was approved by the Judicial Council as a comprehensive loss-prevention program in 1999.
-The program covers defense costs in CJP proceedings related to CJP complaints; protects judicial officers from exposure to excessive financial risk for acts committed within the scope of their judicial duties; and lowers the risk of conduct that could lead to complaints through required ethics training for judicial officers.
+The program covers defense costs in CJP proceedings related to CJP complaints, protects judicial officers from exposure to excessive financial risk for acts committed within the scope of their judicial duties, and lowers the risk of conduct that could lead to complaints through required ethics training for judicial officers.